JuanFelipeRestrepoBuitrago/Software-Topics/README.md

 This project aims to group all the activities and important information about the Special Topics in Software Engineering Course at EAFIT University.

-## Project Structure

-. \
-├── homeworks \
-│ ├── CLASS 1 \
-│ │ ├── README.md # Homework instructions. \
-│ │ └── auth.py # Authentication handling file.
-├── .gitignore # Files that git has to ignore in the repository. \
-└── README.md # Project README. \

 ## Setup Instructions

-To set up this project, you must follow each BACKEND and FRONTEND README's instructions.
+To set up this project, you must follow each README file in the folders.

 ## Contribution